Asbestos management

 These include cancers of the lungs and chest linings.
 Despite its use being banned in 2000, asbestos was used widely in the construction and refurbishment of buildings for many years.
 This was usually because of its high tensile strength, and non-flammable characteristics.

 Those responsible for the maintenance or repair of non-domestic premises have a legal duty to manage the risk from any asbestos that might be present.
-This is set out in the Control of Asbestos Regulations.
+This is set out in the The duty to manage asbestos in buildings: Overview - HSE.

 Asbestos can be found in any building built before the year 2000.
 However, caution may still be necessary if new premises have been built on existing basements or linked to adjoining structures.